-Because it's nice to be alone during breakfast, with no one watching in amazement as you copiously butter your already-buttery croissant.
-And for my first breakfast in Avignon, I has the whole breakfast room to myself.
+It can be nice to be alone during breakfast, with no one watching in amazement as you copiously butter your already-buttery croissant.
+And for my first breakfast in Avignon, I had the whole breakfast room and the buffet to myself.

 I guess I was expected to be attending the forum — I encountered no other solitary spouses — but I had no interest in sitting in a lecture hall listening to simultaneous translations of media- and techno-speak.
 Not when there was a medieval French walled city beckoning me.
-I'm deeply unemployed, despite being both skilled and experienced.
+I'm deeply underemployed, despite being both skilled and experienced.
+No one hires people my age.
 Unless there's something magical that can make me younger, I feel I'm under no obligation to suffer for imaginary future career opportunities.

 There are similar buffets in hotels across America and Europe, but all this tasted French.